Želimir Altarac Čičak

-Želimir Altarac "Čičak" (21 August 1947 – 26 March 2021) was a Bosnian singer and songwriter from Sarajevo.
+Želimir "Čičak" Altarac (21 August 1947 – 26 March 2021) was a Bosnian singer-songwriter from Sarajevo.

 Early life

 Widely known as Čičak (burdock) for his curly hair, Altarac attended the First Sarajevo Gymnasium from 1961 until 1965.
-During this period he grew increasingly infatuated with Western rock music coming from the United States and the United Kingdom, which had gained a devoted audience among the youth of communist Yugoslavia.
+During this period, he grew increasingly infatuated with Western rock music coming from the United States and the United Kingdom, which had gained a devoted audience among the youth of communist Yugoslavia.
 Teenage Čičak often skipped gym classes in pursuit of activities he was more interested in – organizing local rock gigs, writing and reciting poetry, moderating music events, and editing the gymnasium newsletter Polet.
 He developed a particular interest in the crossover between poetry and rock music, reciting his own poetry at different student manifestations over the coming years.
 Among such events from this period was a beatnik-like stage setup where upstart actors Etela Pardo and Branko Ličen recited Čičak's verses while musician Ranko Rihtman played the keyboard.

-In the late sixties, the first underground club Barutana was taking shape in downtown Sarajevo, with Čičak participating from the beginning.
-Many later famous musicians of former Yugoslavia started their journey in Barutana in some sort of Bosnian/Yugoslavian "tower of songs". Čičak soon commenced a program "Čičak plus Čičak" (“Burdock Plus Burdock") where he and the band Čičak jointly performed.
-It was also in Barutana that Čičak made a step towards not only working with the music but rather working on music of his own.
-His cooperation with pop-rock group Kodeksi resulted in three chart successes according to the Sarajevo Radio Chart (the best media platform for progressive music waves at the time).
-He wrote lyrics for Eduard Bogeljić's song "Lutalica" and he also made a remake of two world hits: "To Love Somebody" by the Bee Gees and "Song of a Baker" by Small Faces.
+In the late sixties, the first underground club, Barutana, was taking shape in downtown Sarajevo, with Čičak participating from the beginning.
+Many later famous musicians of former Yugoslavia started their journey in Barutana in some sort of Bosnian/Yugoslavian "tower of songs". Čičak soon commenced a program "Čičak plus Čičak" ("Burdock Plus Burdock") where he and the band Čičak jointly performed.
+It was also in Barutana that Čičak made a step towards not only working with music but rather working on music of his own.
+His cooperation with the pop-rock group Kodeksi resulted in three chart successes according to the Sarajevo Radio Chart (the best media platform for progressive music waves at the time).
+He wrote lyrics for Eduard Bogeljić's song "Lutalica," and he also made a remake of two world hits: "To Love Somebody" by the Bee Gees and "Song of a Baker" by Small Faces.